-In this experiment, you will simultaneously record a subject's single lead ECG and the pulse wave in the finger.
+In this experiment, you will record a single lead ECG and the pulse wave in the finger of a subject simultaneously.
 This exercise will demonstrate the time delay that occurs between the electrical events in the heart and mechanical events in the circulatory system.
 You will also examine the effects of temperature on peripheral circulation.